 2) Sunset on the Amazon with the Dolphins

 This excursion is a guest favorite.
-We will often recommend that you enjoy this excursions on the day of your arrival at Treehouse Lodge.
-It’s the perfect kick-off to an incredible time in the Peruvian Amazon.
+We will often recommend that you enjoy this excursion on the day of your arrival at Treehouse Lodge.
+It’s the perfect kick-off to an incredible time in your Amazon travel.
 Just before dusk you will boat along the Yarapa and Ucayali rivers until you reach the Amazon proper.
 The world famous Pink and Gray river dolphins will start to appear near your boat while the sunset gives the perfect backdrop.
 Take a moment to breath the freshest air on the planet.
-Listen to the sounds of the Amazon as you start to welcome nightfall.
+Listen to the sounds of the Peruvian Amazon as you start to welcome nightfall.
 Just after sunset you will head back to the Lodge and prepare for an evening and night of Amazonian adventures.

 3) Swim In The Amazon River

 You’ve traveled across the planet to see the world’s greatest river: the mighty Amazon.
 This is your opportunity to knock out a bucket list item by going for a swim.
 You will travel down the tributaries to the main Amazon river with your private guide and navigator.
 Take as little or as long as you want to enjoy a refreshing dip.
 If you’re lucky a dolphin or two might appear.
 When you’re done enjoying a swim you will travel back towards Treehouse Lodge while observing any interesting flora and fauna along the way.